anthonycaccese/analogue-os-menu-es-de/README.md

 ## **Credits:**

 - The original UI was created & designed by [Analogue](https://www.analogue.co/)
-- The included font is called "Analogue OS" and was created by [AbFarid](https://github.com/AbFarid/analogue-os-font)
+- The included font is called "GamePocket-font" and was created by [mumchristmas](https://github.com/mumchristmas/GamePocket-font)